m-pluta/bias-in-ai-report/report/table.typ

         #v(term-spacing, weak: true)
         Governments may experience public backlash if the technology is used in invasive ways beyond what was originally specified, or for not interfering and regulating the technology early enough.

         ⁤Furthermore, the proposed technology employs machine learning and is intended to be installed across cities, which is likely to consume significant amounts of energy.
-This raises environmental concerns which the government may be held accountable for if the technology is not adequately regulated. ⁤This is regardless of whether the government is aiding in creation of this technology
+This raises environmental concerns which the government may be held accountable for if the technology is not adequately regulated. ⁤This is regardless of whether the government is aiding in the creation of this technology.
     ],

     // //------------------------------------------